Perfect Fractional Matchings in Bipartite Graphs Via Proportional Allocations: Introduction

 Their result raises a natural question.
-Denote a proportional allocation of value $\OPT$ as a {\em perfect proportional allocation.} \begin{quote} \textit{Does there always exist a choice of weights $\{\alpha_j\}_{j \in J}$ giving a perfect proportional allocation (of value $\OPT$)?} \end{quote} Unfortunately, the answer in general is ``no''.
+We refer to a proportional allocation of value $\OPT$ as a \emph{perfect proportional allocation}. \begin{quote} \textit{Does there always exist a choice of weights $\{\alpha_j\}_{j \in J}$ giving a perfect proportional allocation?} \end{quote} Unfortunately, the answer in general is ``no''.
 An instance that demonstrates this is a path on 3 edges with unit supply and capacities.
 The size of the maximum matching is 2, however, no proportional allocation can get a value of 2.
-This raises two further questions. \begin{quote} \textit{For which instances does there exist a choice of weights $\{\alpha_j\}_{j \in J}$ giving a proportional allocation of value $\OPT$?} \end{quote} and \begin{quote} \textit{Is there an alternate simple strategy which gives an allocation of value $\OPT$?} \end{quote} We classify the graphs admitting a perfect proportional allocation, answering the first question, and use this to formulate a new simple strategy that answers the second question in the affirmative.
+This raises two further questions. \begin{quote} \textit{For which instances does there exist a choice of weights $\{\alpha_j\}_{j \in J}$ giving a perfect proportional allocation?} \end{quote} and \begin{quote} \textit{Is there an alternate allocation strategy that uses only local information in the network and always gives an allocation of value $\OPT$?} \end{quote} In this paper, we use a classical result on matrix scaling to characterize the graphs that admit a perfect proportional allocation, answering the first question, and use this to formulate a new simple strategy that answers the second question in the affirmative, which we call \emph{piecewise proportional allocation}.